anuraga091/folder-file-browser/README.md

 4. Install the dependencies by running 'npm install'
 5. Start the project by running 'npm start'
 6. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+7. Add/Edit any other file/folder in src/file-config.js following the same structure